da-bao-jian/damn-vulnerable-defi-solution/README.md

 Eventually, we can invoke the `executeAction()` to drain the fund.

-The full implementation is here.
+The full implementation is [here](https://github.com/da-bao-jian/damn-vulnerable-defi-solution/blob/master/contracts/selfie/attacker.sol)